Let's prepare for your phone interview

 Leaders are never done learning and always seek to improve themselves.
-They are curious about new possibilities and act to explore them.
+They’re curious about new possibilities and act to explore them.

 Hire and Develop the Best

 Leaders raise the performance bar with every hire and promotion.
-They recognize exceptional talent, and willingly move them throughout the organization.
+They recognise exceptional talent and willingly move them throughout the organisation.
 Leaders develop leaders and take seriously their role in coaching others.
 We work on behalf of our people to invent mechanisms for development like Career Choice.